DIY Barn Door

 It's time to attach the barn door hardware rollers and handles.
 The handles on DIY barn doors should be sturdy enough to support the door.
 Check the manufacturer’s details when choosing the hardware.

 - Mark the screw locations.

-- Drill holes and screw the hardware into place.
+- Drill pilot holes and screw the hardware into place.

-- Using your level, check that the track and your mounting board are level and mark where each hole will be drilled.
+Using a level, check that the track and the mounting board are level and mark where each hole will be drilled.

-- Drill your holes to attach track to the wall.
+- Drill the holes to attach the track to the wall.

 - With help, lift the barn wood door so the rollers make contact with the track.
 Roll the door onto the track.

-- If you hardware kit didn't come with stoppers, we recommend adding one stop to each end so the door doesn't slide into the wall or come off track as easily.
+- If the hardware kit comes with door stoppers, add one stop to each end so the door doesn't slide into the wall or come off the track.

 DIY barn doors can give rooms in your home a unique look.
 When you’re ready to start your project, download The Home Depot Mobile App to find the supplies you need.